doddeeph/gado-gado/rest-api/README.md

 }
 ```

-## Pageable responses in a RESTful API
+## Pageable Responses in a RESTful API
 When dealing with pageable responses in a RESTful API, it's common to use query parameters to allow clients to request a specific page of data.
 The typical query parameters for pageable responses include:
 - `page`: The page number to retrieve (starting from 0 or 1).
 - `size`: The number of items per page.